 Preface concerning translation

 There is no need to excuse or criticize bad English.
 Not unlike music illness is an international matter of fact.
 Music is derived from language, but language from illness.
 In connection with illness words can only be a hint, German words for a German reader, English words for the English reader.
-But it should nevertheless be maintained in the readers memory quite clearly that illness in all parts of the world is rejected by an in this manner programed common feeling, for first of all illness and all which is connected with it doesn't sound in any way better for German ears than for English ones.
+But it should nevertheless be maintained in the readers memory quite clearly that illness in all parts of the world is rejected by an in this manner programmed common feeling, for first of all illness and all which is connected with it doesn't sound in any way better for German ears than for English ones.
 To practise illness in a revolutionary way is among all interpretations the only sufficient one.

 Nevertheless this book has been translated yet in French, in Italian, in Greek and other languages as we know.
 And we often have been asked why not in English.
 As we know, there existed and exists a translation in English.
-But it never appeared.
+But it never was published.
 The causes of this fact consist in the political situation during the years of our being in prison.
 They are taken down in a letter to the editors of a new Sartre-edition which will appear in 1991.

 Unlike all other translations of this book into foreign languages, this translation into English is the first one, which is given by authentic protagonists and activists and by the founder of the SPK.
-Maybe and we hope so, this fact is of more importance for the reader than the English words we use, and even the German ones, (the latter) which we add in brackets.
+Maybe and we hope so, this fact is of more importance for the reader than the English words we use, and even the German ones, which we add in brackets.

 Last not least it should be mentioned that the SPK never ceased to exist.
-The Patientenfront (Patients' Front) of nowadays – confrontation to all medical power (iatro-capitalism), confrontation which has nothing to do with anti-psychiatry, confrontation developed from the SPK in 1970 – has been proclaimed out of the German prison Stammheim in 1973 but namely by the SPK and by nobody else and represents the real beginning of SPK in 1968 in spite and against student rebellion, the latter having always struggled against the patients and their contents, favouring only a better medical treatment which aims as we know at better prisons for illness, better torture and tombs, not only for patients but for everybody, since everyone as a body is a lonely body, either with illness to be turned into a weapon of collective liberation or of the whole break-down together with the iatrocapitalist system in a chronic way from east to west as we can observe it since July 1989 (Berlin wall and so on).
+The Patientenfront (Patients' Front) of nowadays – confrontation to all medical power (iatro-capitalism), confrontation which has nothing to do with anti-psychiatry, confrontation developed from the SPK in 1970 – has been proclaimed out of the German prison Stammheim in 1973 but namely by the SPK and by nobody else and represents the real beginning of SPK in 1968 in spite and against student rebellion, the latter having always struggled against the patients and their contents, favouring only a better medical treatment which aims as we know at better prisons for illness, better torture and tombs, not only for patients but for everybody, since everyone as a body is an isolated and lonely body, either with illness to be turned into a weapon of collective liberation or of the whole break-down together with the iatrocapitalist system in a chronic way from east to west as we can observe it since July 1989 (Berlin wall and so on).
 Beware the Ides of March which have, no question, not yet gone.
 West of Rome there exists another Philippi.
 Wait and see.
 But turn illness into a weapon.
 Now.

 18 March 1990, Neunstein